Harry Stoke Early Records

 Nature of request:

-Bristol of Umfraville, requests remedy because the King's ministers came and
+barton of Bristol of Umfraville, requests remedy because the King's

 People mentioned: Henry de Oumfrevill (Umfraville).